Flexitime for technical and administrative staff

 Want to know more about flexitime or whether you are covered by a specific agreement?
 Contact your line manager or human resources officer.

 The hours you work are to be registered manually or digitally and submitted to your manager at the end of the month.
 At the end of every calendar month, your manager checks the hours you have worked.
 You are responsible for filling in and submitting a flexitime form.
-All the forms below open in a new window.

 Remember that your negative hours at the end of the month should not amount to more than 20 hours.
 If the positive hours exceed 30 hours when the working hours are balanced, which takes place in June and December, 30 hours will ordinarily be transferred to the next month and the remaining hours removed.